ibm-cloud-docs/assistant/beta.md

 The following features are available for use by participants in the beta program only.
 To find out how to request access, see [Participate in the beta program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
 {: preview}

-- The user interface of the Entities page was updated to use a new JavaScript library that increases the page responsiveness.
+- The user interface of the Entities and Intents pages were updated to use a new JavaScript library that increases the page responsiveness.
 As a result, the look of some graphical user interface elements, such as buttons, changed slightly, but the function did not.

 - Add your assistant as a Zendesk Chat agent.
 See [Integrating with Zendesk Chat](/docs/services/assistant?topic=assistant-deploy-zendesk).